 Masters degree is a degree that meets the Level 9 requirements of the Australian Qualifications Framework.
 A Research Masters degree must comprise at least two-thirds research and includes the Master of Philosophy and named Research Masters degrees.

-Milestones are events that receive special attention to mark the completion of the key phases of higher degree by research candidature and provide the opportunity for the Candidature Committee to make formal recommendations about the candidate’s progress.
-There are three higher degree by research Milestones: Confirmation of Candidature, Mid-Candidature Review and Pre-Completion Evaluation as described in Requirement 5 and the associated procedures.
+Milestones are events that receive special attention to mark the completion of the key phases of higher degree by research candidature and provide the opportunity for formal recommendations to be made about the candidate’s progress.

 Part-time candidate is a candidate enrolled at the rate of 0.5 EFSTL per year.

 Register of Advisors is a register of persons qualified to be members of HDR Advisory Panels, according to the HDR Supervision Procedure.

 Research means the process leading to the production of original scholarly or creative work to be presented for the purpose of obtaining the degree.

 Research Component refers specifically to planning and undertaking research, developing a thesis, preparation of products for examination, developing new research methods and new data analysis, writing of research or scholarly documents, developing/performing creative works, or other activities fundamental to research.
 The research component of the candidature must be supervised by the Advisory Panel.

 Research Doctorate degree is a PhD or Research Professional Doctorate that meets the Level 10 requirements of the Australian Qualifications Framework.